Code-Institute-Submissions/milestone1-UserCentric-Band/README.md

 Cloud9 Code editor I used to write the HTML and CSS.

+<h3>Testing</h3>
-Testing Coming for a QA testing background I thoroughly tested every aspect of this site.
+Coming for a QA testing background I thoroughly tested every aspect of this site.
 I wrote testing scenarios in a BBD format for others to test too as I think its good to get a second eye/opinion.
 I have creditials to https://www.browserstack.com/ which allows me to test on real devices/browsers which I dont have physical access to.
 Broken Line Checker (chrome extension) was used to ensure all links work correctly.

 Example BDD test scenario: Subscribe Page form function : Given I am on the "Subscribe" page Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.